iMakedonsky/drf-autodocs/README.md

         return LibrarySerializer(instance.library)
 ```

 Now to know what return format is, one must make a request.
-This package simplifies it via
+This package simplifies it via:

 `response_serializer_class = YourSerializer`

 Now your view looks like: